 The town centre should be the hub of the transport network in Horley.
 It should not only be a destination for transport modes but an effective interchange.
 The improvement of movement in the town is essential to the redevelopment of Horley and to facilitate the growth of the additional 2600 dwellings in the town.
-By the creation of a focus to the transportation facilities, the town centre regeneration will include improved facilities which seek to secure a projected 20% modal shift of peak hour traffic onto alternatives modes.
-Additionally developments within the town centre would need to demonstrate how they would provide for the use of alternative modes of transport.
+By the creation of a focus to the transportation facilities, the town centre regeneration will include improved facilities which seek to secure a projected 20% modal shift of peak hour traffic onto alternative modes.
+Additionally developments within the town centre would need to demonstrate how they would provide for the use of alternative modes of transport and disabled access.
+(Guidance on transportation provision and the specific design of these facilities are included in the Horley Infrastructure and Design Guides respectively).